 Talk to a Pedestrian Accident Lawyer for Free Today

-If you were injured after you got hit by a car while walking, you have the right to financial recovery for your damages.
+If you were injured after you got hit by a car while walking, you have the legal right to financial recovery for your damages.
 You should not have to pay for the consequences of the driver’s negligence.
 John Foy & Associates can help.

 We can begin investigating your case immediately, and there are no costs to you unless we win you money.
-Call us today at (404) 400-4000 to schedule a FREE consultation and discuss the details of your case.
+Call us today or contact us online to schedule a free consultation and discuss the details of your case.
 We are available 24 hours a day, seven days a week to take your call.